Cashmere kimono: the new cozy piece for winter

 A minimalist but precise cut

-One item that replaces several garments
+One piece that replaces several garments

-A good cashmere kimono takes its place:
+A good cashmere kimono takes the place of:

 -

-of a cardigan,
+a cardigan,

 -

-of a winter bathrobe,
+a winter bathrobe,

 -

-of a homemade sweater,
+a house sweater,

 -

-of a morning vest,
+a morning vest,

 -

-and sometimes even a light jacket indoors.
+and sometimes even a light indoor jacket.

 It's an investment piece, designed to last for years.